mario-areias/yiquan/content/strikes/leg/groin/_index.md

 ## Combinations

-Groig kick is usually used in combinations, since they are a bit more slow than punches.
-They're perfect when the target moves backwards that out of reach from your punches but not that far to hit a front kick.
+Groin kick is usually used in combinations, since they are a bit more slow than punches.
+They're perfect when the target moves backwards out of reach from your punches but not that far to hit a groin kick.